fatwang2/search2ai/README-EN.md

 | `AZURE_API_KEY` | Conditional | Required if azure is selected | `xxxx` |
 | `AUTH_KEYS` | No | If you want users to define a separate authorization code as a key when making requests, you need to fill this in.
 Required if azure is selected | `000,1111,2222` |
 | `OPENAI_API_KEY` | No | If you want users to define a separate authorization code as a key when requesting openai, you need to fill this in | `sk-xxx` |

-# Risk statement
-To ensure the persistence of this project, certain interface requests will be forwarded via [search1api](https://search.search2ai.one).
-Please be assured that this forwarding service does not save any private data.

 # Future Iterations
 - Fix streaming output issues in Vercel project